 Supervision.
 Explained. takes a closer look at European banking supervision and introduces some of the people and activities involved.

-The ECB supports euro area banks in tackling bad loans, i.e. loans that have not been repaid for a certain amount of time.
+The ECB supports euro area banks in tackling bad loans, i.e. loans that have not been repaid for a certain amount of time or that are unlikely to be repaid.
 Find out why bad loans are a problem and what the ECB’s role is on this front.

 Published on: 7 February 2018